CynicDog/infra-tech-notes/README.md

 ```
 > [1] The search field instructs the search field to "append attributes to the query until a result is returned."
 >
-> [2] The nameserver field directs the resolver to resolve external DNS names (not in /etc/hosts) by querying the DNS server at `10.96.0.10`, the address of the kube-dns service.
+> [2] The nameserver field directs the resolver to resolve external DNS names (not in /etc/hosts) by querying the DNS server at `10.96.0.10`, the address of the CoreDNS service.

 ### CoreDNS